 One afternoon back in 2010, I was in he Sabre usability lab chatting with Brian Sullivan, the usability guy and most people know as the the Big design chair.
 Brian was sharing with me about his work on the Design like Da Vinci presentation which was destined to become immensely popular.
 Anyway, I was new at Sabre and Brian and and i were becoming more acquainted.
 We had talked at various design events around the area. and I had been to the Big Design conference a couple times.
 Brain and I would soon become close friends.

+Anyway, we were proud of our logo and I was inspired to see how it might look in steel.
 Brian saw it and instantly asked if i would be willing to make something like that for Big D. The idea intrigued me.
 One thing led to another and before long long I was working on 50+ small pieces to be thank you gifts to the speakers and something really big as a centerpiece.

 Brian Sullivan is Big Design.
 He was one its founders and has been at the helm since, making it ever bigger and better every year.
 What began as an idea between a few like-minded UX design enthusiasts has become one of the notable conferences on design in North America and has sprouted a Latin America event as well.

 Brian is also one of my closest friends.
 Funny thing is I know there are dozens or maybe hundreds of other people who would make that same claim about Brian.
 And the truly amazing thing is, we would all be right.
 Brian has been an amazing friend to countless people, launching careers, making opportunities, the stories are endless.
 He’s that kind of a guy.
 Those psychologists who tell you that no one can have more than a handful of very close friends, they don’t know Brian Sullivan.

 Everywhere Brian goes, ideas happen